lillallol/temp/README.md

 1. [@lillallol/dic](TODO) - dependency injection library (work in progress)
 1. [declarative-tree](TODO) - converts trees to string and vice versa, useful for writing declarative tree tests (work in progress)
 1. [scrap-it](TODO) - scraps dom element to outlined pdf (work in progress)
+1. [fn-to-cli](TODO) - creates cli based on typescript types (work in progress)
 1. [m-mutable](TODO) - client side model library (work in progress)

+ * TODO discontinue ts-doc-gen-md and explain the reason on its README.md by linking to the proposal
+ * TODO discontinue md-in-place and explain the reason
+ * TODO discontinue @lillallol/outline-pdf-cjs
+ * TODO discontinue @lillallol/outline-pdf-data-structure

 I would gladly add in the list, your projects that implement the proposal.
 Just post them in the #1 issue of this repository.